anskarl/LoMRF/doc/4_1_structure_learning_examples.md

 ## Online Structure Learning Examples

-Below we provide structure learning examples in LoMRF, using the OSL and OSLa algorithms (for further details see the work of [Huynh and Mooney (2011)](#references) and [Michelioudakis et. al. (2016)](#references)).
+Below we provide structure learning examples in LoMRF, using the *OSL* and *OSLa* algorithms -- for further details see the works of [Huynh and Mooney (2011)](8_references.md) and [Michelioudakis et. al. (2016)](8_references.md).

+Sources from the examples are located in the [LoMRF-data](https://github.com/anskarl/LoMRF-data) project (follow the instructions in [Download Example Data](6_2_download_example_data.md)).

 ## OSL in Natural Language Processing

 We would like to perform an information extraction task, called field segmentation, a real-world problem where the data contain many, relatively small, structured examples in the form of short documents.
-A document is represented as sequence of tokens, and the goal is to segment the text into fields, i.e. label each token in the document with a particular field.
+A document is represented as sequence of tokens, and the goal is to segment the text into fields, i.e., label each token in the document with a particular field.
-We use the CiteSeer dataset that contains 1563 bibliographic citations.
+We use the [CiteSeer dataset](https://alchemy.cs.washington.edu/data/citeseer/) that contains 1563 bibliographic citations.
 The dataset has four disjoint subsets consisting of citations in four different research areas.
 The task is to segment each citation into three fields: Author, Title and Venue.

 ### Knowledge base (empty.mln)